 With a heat pump, the extracted energy can be delivered to the same air again.
 This extra energy then ensures that the air warms up and more moisture can be absorbed; the RH drops.

 Example: when the air with 5.8 gr of moisture is heated up to 27°C (80.6°F), the RH will drop to 25%.
-With this air, moisture can quickly be extracted from the MAP and the MAP will be dried to a low moisture content.
+With this air, moisture can quickly be extracted from the seed and the seed will be dried to a low moisture content; carrot seeds down to 7% and wheat to 8.5%.

 With the Agratechniek Condensation Dryer (ACD) installation, the incoming air is cooled down considerably.
 Condensation makes the air drier